bahadirkesgin/StandardNPC/README.md

 - Every feature is called with methods so you can call diffrent methods and have a custom NPC.

 **NPC Types**
-- Standart NPC : can do everything stated above
+- Standard NPC : can do everything stated above
 - Guitar NPC : can't move but can play guitar
 - Otther Standing NPC (Employee, seated customers etc.)